 - been charged with a misdemeanor [as specified above]

-The state administrator is not the only regulator in the financial markets.
-The Securities and Exchange Commission (SEC) and FINRA both exercise regulatory authority over the securities markets.
-The Commodity Futures Trading Commission (CFTC) regulates the futures markets.
-There are many others (both domestic and foreign), but you don’t need to know them by name.
+The state administrator isn’t the only regulator in the securities markets.
+The Securities and Exchange Commission (SEC) and FINRA regulate securities markets, and the Commodity Futures Trading Commission (CFTC) regulates the futures markets.
+Many other regulators exist (domestic and foreign), but you don’t need to memorize them.

 Has [any domestic or foreign securities regulator, financial regulator, state or federal agency] ever: